ans-group/docs.ukfast.co.uk/source/dr-ha/veeam_draas/veeam_failovers.md

 #### Reverting the Failover
 4. Underneath **Replicas** on the left hand side, there should now be a new section called **Active**.
 If you right click on the VM you have failed over in that section you will get two options for rolling back.
-   1. **Undo Failover** - this option will revert the failover, but you will loose any changes made on the VM running on UKFast's infrastructure
+   1. **Undo Failover** - this option will revert the failover, but you will lose any changes made on the VM running on UKFast's infrastructure
    2. **Failback to production** - this option will set up a reverse replication, so any changes you have made in DR will be replicated to DR.
-        * **Failback to the original VM** - you should us this option if you original VM you failed over from is still in place and you are happy for data on it to be over written by the VM running on UKFasts Infrastructure.
+        * **Failback to the original VM** - you should us this option if you original VM you failed over from is still in place and you are happy for data on it to be over written by the VM running on UKFast's Infrastructure.
 You have the option perform a **Quick rollback**, which Veeam only recommend doing if the failback process is needed due to a software or user issue.
 This will only replicate the changed blocks rather than all data.
         * **Failover to the original VM restored in a different location** - this is the same as the first option; however, you are able to specify the location of the VM.
 You may use this option because you have performed a restore of the VM on your local site, which you would like to replicate changes made in DR to.
-        * **Failback to the specified location** This will replicate an exact copy of the VM in DR back to a location of your choice on your local VMware infrastructure.
+        * **Failback to the specified location** - This will replicate an exact copy of the VM in DR back to a location of your choice on your local VMware infrastructure.

 ![Veeam Partial Failover - Failover Back to Production](files/veeam_failovers/veeamfailovers_partialfailover_failback.png)